qwertie/home/misc/Atlas-Shrugged-summary.md

 Rearden leaves his office that night after hearing the about Ken's disappearance, to find Francisco d'Anconia in his anteroom.
 He invites him in.
 Francisco does most of the talking.

-> "It is generally assumed, " said Francisco, "that living in a human society makes one's life much easier and safer than if one were left alone to struggle against nature on a desert island.
+> "It is generally assumed," said Francisco, "that living in a human society makes one's life much easier and safer than if one were left alone to struggle against nature on a desert island.
 Now wherever there is a man who needs or uses metal in any way — Rearden Metal has made his life easier for him.
 Has it made yours easier for you?"

 > "No," said Rearden, his voice low.